illinois-cs241/illinois-cs241.github.io/_docs/malloc.md

 * Keep your code readable.
 This can be naming your variables appropriately or commenting your code well.
 This will really help you understand what your code is doing when you look back at them three days later!

 ### Debugging
 `./mcontest` runs an optimized version of your code, so you won't be able to debug with `gdb`.
-To solve this we have provided another version called `./mreplace` which uses a version of your malloc compiled without optimization, so you can debug with `gdb`.
+To solve this, we have provided another version called `./mreplace` which uses a version of your malloc compiled without optimization, so you can debug with `gdb`.
 Here's an example, running tester 2 with gdb:

 ```
 gdb --args ./mreplace testers_exe/tester-2
 ```

 Since `./mreplace` calls `fork`, you need to change the `follow-fork-mode` in `gdb` to be able to set a breakpoint in your `alloc.c`:

 ```
 (gdb) set follow-fork-mode child
 (gdb) break alloc.c:322